Protection of personal data

 Non-EU based companies processing EU citizen's data need to appoint a representative in the EU.

-Personal data that identify people can only be used in certain situations.
+Personal data are data that identify people.
+These data can only be used in certain situations.
 These data include:

 What is processing of personal data?